 If you’re looking for somewhere truly varied and magnificent to take your dogs on holiday, then the dog walks and trails that Cornwall has to offer will surely fit the bill.
 This is one corner of the National Trust landscape that you’re certainly going to remember for all the right reasons.
-Of course, if you do fancy trying something different out, you can also take a look at some of the best pet friendly days out in Cornwall available from coast to coast.
+Of course, if you do fancy trying something different out, you can also take a look at some of the pet friendly days out in Cornwall available from coast to coast.

 However, as all dog owners know, there really isn’t anything that beats a good walk, and for that reason, you should certainly make a point to check out good places to walk dogs in the region.
-From breezy beaches to wild woodland and everything rugged and cliff-edged in between, this is a fantastic hodge-podge of pretty much everything your dog could want from a breakaway.
+From breezy dog friendly beaches in Cornwall to wild woodland and everything rugged and cliff-edged in between, this is a fantastic hodge-podge of pretty much everything your dog could want from a breakaway.

 We personally absolutely love the walks in Cornwall.
 Of course, the above list and guide is not exhaustive.
 These are just the best that we feel the region has to offer right now!
 Take a look around and see if you can find a few other trails close to some of the dog friendly Cornwall cottages.